 Mentors and Mentees Connect!

-We need intermediate and senior members to 'Opt-in' on their profile page and make themselves available to our junior members, to lend an ear and offer some support and advice.
+We encourage intermediate and senior members to 'Opt-in' on their profile page and make themselves available to our junior members, to lend an ear and offer some support and advice.
 This portal is for TAS members only and is not intended for members to seek case specific advice.
 All members who seek to engage in a mentoring relationship using the Mentoring Portal are asked to read "The Advocates' Society Guide to Mentoring" and sign a Mentoring Agreement.

 Members!
 Make yourself available as a Mentor on your Member Profile.

-Access The Advocates' Society member-only Mentoring Directory.
+Access The Advocates' Society member-only Mentoring Directory

 The Advocates’ Society Guide to Mentoring